Guanzhou-Ke/cloven/README.md

 Train the model by running following command:

 ```
-python main.py -f <path to your config>
+python main.py -f <path to your config> -e cloven
 ```

 The `main.py` could automatically find the model class and dataset that defined in config file.